Are Website Owners Responsible for Privacy Accidents?

 The Folksam Incident

-In November 2020, Folksam, which insures about half of Sweden’s population, announced that they had inadvertently disclosed private information on about a million of their customers to a set of sizeable US-based tech companies, apparently including Facebook, Google, Microsoft, and LinkedIn.
+In November 2020, Folksam, which insures about half of Sweden’s population, announced that they had inadvertently disclosed private information on about a million of their customers.
+This privacy violation example incident sent customer data out to a group of sizeable US-based tech companies, apparently including Facebook, Google, Microsoft, and LinkedIn.
 The personal data disclosed included financial identifiers like the Swedish social security number (used for banking) and whether individuals had bought pregnancy insurance (possibly sensitive data under GDPR).
 In the absence of legal grounds for this transfer outside of the EU/EEA – which are unlikely to exist if they didn’t do it on purpose – it’s an illegal transfer.

 Over the past six months, EU data protection authorities have made it clear that they pay attention to inappropriate data transfers to the US.
 This incident involves both a massive number of data subjects and potentially dangerous information, so they could well decide to make an example of Folksam.